Ikbenjamin07/Robot-Analyse-PREUni-Project/README.md

-This repository contains the analyzes used in the research "Mechanical Charisma" by Alexander van Buuren, Julia van Dreusden and Ben Geertman.
+This repository contains the analyzes used in the research "Mechanical Charisma" by Alexander van Buuren, Julia van Deursen and Ben Geertman.